-Tinctures, along with classic Hash, are the oldest form of marijuana concentrates.
-Until the 1937 prohibition of cannabis by the United States Government, cannabis tinctures were common on the walls of pharmacies throughout North America and Europe.
+Tinctures and classic Hash are the oldest forms of marijuana concentrates.
+Until the 1937 prohibition of cannabis by the United States Government, cannabis tinctures were shared on the walls of pharmacies throughout North America and Europe.
 A tincture is simply a liquid concentrate derived from alcohol extraction.

 Tinctures offer ease of consumption that does not involve heat.
 Besides, children or pets can flavor it for medicinal purposes.
-Because they are concentrated, only a few drops of a good tincture placed under the tongue are necessary to obtain a full dose.
+Because they are concentrated, only a few drops of a good tincture placed under the tongue are necessary to obtain a total dose.
 It is more common for medical treatments than for recreational use.
-We can create safe tinctures by using the buds and simply soaking them in grain alcohol for a period of one to four weeks.
+We can create safe medicines by using the buds and simply soaking them in grain alcohol for one to four weeks.
 Of course, it all depends on the desired results and the quality of the plant.